-Branden Rathert is an award-winning talk show host with nearly 25 years experience hosting radio shows.
+Branden Rathert is an award-winning talk show host with 30 years experience hosting radio shows.
 He has won Edward R. Murrow and Associated Press awards for documentaries on homelessness, SWAT teams, his reporting on the Gulf Coast Oil Spill, the Sandy Hook shooting, and the Gulf Coast floods of 2014.

 The achievement he’s most proud of, beating the perennial number radio show in Marion-Carbondale, IL less than a year into the job (the station happened to be Zimmer owned!)
 His most embarrassing moment, having comedienne Phyllis Diller hang up on him in the middle of an interview for something she misunderstood him saying.